madebybo/mr.bo-co/site/content/work/yieldmo-rebranding.md

 By 2017, Yieldmo has been around for 5 years and earned applaudable recognition within the ad tech industry.
 Moreover, Yieldmo is on the path to proving the true power of engagement—all the nuanced micro-interactions between humans and their phones that Yieldmo alone measures.

-The challenge is not to redefine who Yieldmo is, but rather to reinforce the brand so the company's mission and core values are communciated in an unequivocal manner.
-Additionally, all of these components should be "living" and will continue to evolve in line with the company's products, performance and in-market experience.
+The challenge is not to redefine who Yieldmo is, but rather to reinforce the brand.
+In doing so, the company's mission and core values are communicated in an unequivocal manner.
+Additionally, all of these components should be "living" and will continue to evolve in line with the company's products, performance, and in-market experience.

 <div class="vimeo" style="padding-bottom: 60%;"><iframe src="https://player.vimeo.com/video/252188195?title=0&byline=0&portrait=0" width="100%" height="100%" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

 ## the research

-In this project, Design and Marketing worked together closely to conducted thorough research that spanned 6 months.
-The rigorious process involved multiple workshops, interviews, and field studies.
+In this project, Design and Marketing worked together closely to conduct thorough research that spanned 6 months.
+The rigorous process involved multiple workshops, interviews, and field studies.
 Everyone in the company was invited to participate in that process via surveys, brainstorms, and many one-on-ones.

-Inspired by [Simon Sinek](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action)'s work, one of the branding exercises employed the "Why" and "How" framework that pushes participants to think deep about the company's mission.
+Inspired by [Simon Sinek](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action)'s work, one of the branding exercises employed the "Why" and "How" framework that pushes participants to think deeply about the company's mission.

 <div><img src="/work/rebranding/branding-exercise.jpg"></div>

-The team also complied in-depth brand marketing research, including key insights.
+The team also compiled in-depth brand marketing research, including key insights.

 <div><img src="/work/rebranding/brand-marketing-1.png"></div>
 <div><img src="/work/rebranding/brand-marketing-4.png"></div>